peburgos/testmistakes/_posts/2022-02-17-habit-quest.md

   - standard
 ---

-You'll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

-# Contexto

 Esse projeto foi inicialmente desenvolvido durante a disciplina de Projeto Integrado II do curso de Sistemas e Mídias Digitais da Universidade Federal do Ceará.

 # Minha função